 The first mention of Wind Cave was by the Lakota (Sioux), a Native American tribe from the Black Hills area in South Dakota.
 They mentioned a sacred place where a hole blew air.
 It was later discovered in 1881 by brothers Tom and Jesse Bingham when they heard rushing wind from a small hole in the ground.

 The top of the cave is prairie land with an unexpected surprise underneath.
-Vistor’s tip: long pants and close-tied shoes are required due to a fungal infection in bats called white-nose syndrome.
-And temperatures average around 50-degrees Fahrenheit (10° C), so be prepared.
+Visitor’s tip: long pants and close-toed shoes are required due to a fungal infection in bats called white-nose syndrome.
+And temperatures average around 50 degrees Fahrenheit (10° C), so be prepared.

 Other Area Parks Worth Mention